anqooqie/proconlib/docs/integer_interval_set.md

 std::map<T, T>::size_type set.size();
 ```

-It returns the number of closed integer intervals.
+It returns the number of mutually exclusive closed integer intervals.
 In other words, it returns `m.size()`.

 ### Constraints